ysabri/GitDrive/docs/index.rst

 when a user accepts the invite they will create their workspace.
 This will happen down the line, for now it is not necessary.

+Finally, we also keep track of the current user in a file called ".CURRENT_USER" located at the root of the repository.
+The reason behind this file's existence is mainly to introduce a change in between workspaces when they are created.
+If we have no changes we cannot commit.
+The file just includes the user's name and nothing else.

 =======